whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/6-low-quality-pages.md

 The title of the article is misleading and does not reflect the actual content of the page.
 The MC does not explain how to get rid of toxins or what the word "toxins" in the headline refers to.

-The content also has many problems: the writing quality is poor, and the article includes meaningless statements such as "water therapy is one of the easiest ways of beauty regimen since it will give enough moisture on the skin".
+The content also has many problems: the writing quality is poor, and the article includes meaningless statements such as "water therapy is one of the easiest ways of beauty regimen since it will give enough moisture on the skin."
 The article fails to cite sources, and there is no evidence of E‑A‑T.

 </div>
 </div>